Georg Wildführ

-Georg Wildführ (born Linden 30 August 1904 — died Holzhausen 4 August 1984) was an East German Medical microbiologist and Hygienist.
+Georg Wildführ (30 August 1904 – 4 August 1984) was an East German Medical microbiologist and hygienist.

-His scientific work particularly focused on Bacteriology, Serology, Epidemiology, Hygiene, and Toxoplasmosis.
+His scientific work particularly focused on bacteriology, serology, epidemiology, hygiene, and toxoplasmosis.

 Life

 Early years

 Georg Wildführ was born in Linden, then a village near the edge of the city, but following large scale urbanisation and local government boundary reforms in 1920 a city-district in Hannover.
 His father was a factory foreman.
 After completing his primary schooling, he studied Architecture at Leibniz University Hannover between 1923 and 1925 before switching to medicine.

 Medical training

 Between 1925 and 1931 he studied Medicine at Berlin and Göttingen.
 He received his Doctorate from Berlin in 1932, for a dissertation entitled "About Sydenham's chorea and Tics" ("Über Chorea minor und Tic").
 A succession of hospital posts followed, in Berlin, Hannover, Gelsenkirchen, and Cologne.

 Increasing distinction

 Further academic promotion followed in 1943 with a Habilitation from the Dresden University of Technology for a work entitled "Studies on the question of the toxin-creating possibilities of the Gas gangrene Bacillus in synthetic growth media" ("Studien zur Frage des Toxinbildungsvermögens der Gasoedem-Bazillen in künstlichen Nährböden").